ScienceParkStudyGroup/microbiome-lesson/_episodes/05-data-filtering-and-normalisation.md

 ~~~
 {: .output}

 There are still __18 samples__ and there are now __1381 variables__.

-> ## Remark
-> The non filtered OTU table has 5248 variables/features/OTU, so we removed here 3867 variables/features/OTU, representing almost 74% of the features.
+The non filtered OTU table has 5248 variables/features/OTU, so we removed here 3867 variables/features/OTU, representing almost 74% of the features.
-{: .callout}

 > ## Questions
 > How many sequences/reads did we remove here fitering the OTU table?